Deals of the day-Mergers and acquisitions

 ** Swedish technical consultancy AF has agreed to buy smaller Finnish peer Poyry for 611 million euros ($695 million) to create a leading European engineering and consulting business, AF said.

-** Tivity Health Inc said it would acquire Nutrisystem Inc in a cash-and-stock deal that values the weight management product developer at $1.4 billion.
+** Tivity Health Inc said on Monday it would buy diet plan developer Nutrisystem Inc for $1.4 billion in cash and stock, as it looks to expand its presence in the lucrative weight management market.

 ** IOOF Holdings Ltd said its top two executives would step aside while they fight an unprecedented move by the prudential regulator to have them banned from running Australia’s second-largest wealth manager.